-The underwriters have an option to buy up to additional shares of common stock from us and shares from the selling shareholder to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

-The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us and the selling shareholder per share of common stock.
+The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
 The underwriting fee is \$ per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares, including from the selling shareholder.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Paid by us Paid by the sell ing shareholder

-Without option to purchase additional With full option to purchase additional Without option to purchase additional With full option to purchase additional
+Without option to purchase additional shares exercise With full option to purchase additional shares exercise

-shares exercise shares exercise shares exercise shares exercise

-Per Share \$ \$ \$ \$
+Per Share \$ \$

-Total \$ \$ \$ \$
+Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees, and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$ .
-We have also agreed to reimburse the underwriters for certain of their expenses in connection with this offering in an amount up to \$ .
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees, and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$.
+We have also agreed to reimburse the underwriters for certain of their expenses in connection with this offering in an amount up to \$.